Triangle

 Associate Professor, School of Mathematical Sciences, Faculty of Science

-Bindi Brook’s research focusses on the application of mathematics to medicine in close collaboration with clinicians and experimental biologist, in particular, to provide insight into inflammation and asthma, using multi-scale mathematical and computational models.
+Bindi Brook’s research focuses on the application of mathematics to medicine in close collaboration with clinicians and experimental biologist, in particular, to provide insight into inflammation and asthma, using multi-scale mathematical and computational models.

 Vicky Booth